mongodb/docs/source/includes/access-roles-info.rst

-A user must have the :authaction:`viewRole` :ref:`action
+To view a role's information, a user must be explicitly granted the role or must have the :authaction:`viewRole` :ref:`action
-<security-user-actions>` on a role's database to view the role's
+<security-user-actions>` on the role's database.
-information.